Texas man who refused to get lawyer sentenced to life in just 10 minutes

 The trial moved quickly, with the jury convicting Lambert after just four hours of deliberations.

-During the sentencing phase, he didn’t try to plead for his own freedom.
+During the sentencing phase he did not try to plead for his own freedom.

 “Maybe one day I can be a good father to our awesome, intelligent and beautiful son.
 Thank you for taking time out of your life,” Patrick said.